Representing Random Utility Choice Models with Neural Networks: Dealing with the Curse of Dimensionality

 \subsection{Estimation framework}

-We formulate the estimation of the neural network of Section~\ref{subsec:neural_net} in the standard Empirical Risk Minimization (ERM) framework; see~\citet[Chap.~2]{shalev2014understanding} for further background.
+We formulate the estimation of the neural network of Section~\ref{subsec:neural_net} in the standard Empirical Risk Minimization (ERM) framework; e.g., see~\citet[Chap.~2]{shalev2014understanding}.
 We assume that our data set is given by a sample of $T$ i.i.d. observations $S =\{(\bs{y}_1,\bs{z}_1,A_1),\ldots,(\bs{y}_T,\bs{z}_T,A_T)\}$, where $(\bs{z}_t,A_t)$ is the $t$-th choice event and $\bs{y}_t \in A_t$ is the product picked by the corresponding customer.
 To ease the exposition, we further assume that the assortments have a uniform cardinality $|A_t| = \kappa$ for all $t\in [T]$.
 Notation-wise, ${\cal D}$ stands for the marginal distribution of each observation in the sample, i.e., $S \sim {\cal D}^T$.
 By a slight abuse of notation, we sometimes use $(\bs{z}_t, A_t) \sim {\cal D}$ (instead of $(\bs{y}_t,\bs{z}_t, A_t) \sim {\cal D}$) to indicate that the choice event is generated according to ${\cal D}$.
-We do not impose the so-known {\em realizability assumption}, meaning that our modeling approach can be misspecified, i.e., we do not assume that ${\cal D}$ is attained by some RUM.
+We do not impose the so-known {\em realizability assumption}, meaning that our modeling approach can be misspecified, i.e., we do not assume that ${\cal D}$ is described by some RUM discrete choice model.

 We proceed by formulating our estimation criterion.
 As an input to our estimation procedure, we specify the parameters $\bs{d},K,w,\ell,M\geq 0$ so that we restrict our estimation procedure to the hypothesis class ${\cal N}^{\bs{d}}(K,\Theta^{\ell,w}_M)$ of RUMnet architectures.
+To fully specify this class of neural networks, the activation functions are chosen as ReLUs (Rectified Linear Units), which are in popular use.
+Additionally, we assume that all customer and product attributes are pre-normalized to lie in the range $[-1,1]$.
 Our estimator is based on the ERM principle with respect to the negative log-likelihood loss function.
 Specifically, given a sample $S$ and a discrete choice model $\pi(\cdot)$, we let $L_S(\pi)$ be the empirical negative log-likelihood, namely